Toronto Water: Treatment process

 During screening, large objects such as rocks and sticks that get washed into the sewer system are removed.
 Git removal removes smaller objects like tampons, dental floss, and wipes.
 Primary treatment separates human waste from wastewater.
-Secondary treatment uses microscopic organism to reduce and convert pollutants in the wastewater.
+Secondary treatment uses microscopic organisms to reduce and convert pollutants in the wastewater.
 This stage also removes nitrogen and phosphorus from the wastewater.
 Disinfection destroys any remaining harmful pathogens.
 After disinfection, the effluent wastewater meets all Ministry standards and is returned to the natural environment and reused within the facility for internal process use.

 Solids removed during primary treatment and secondary treatment are pumped into digesters which allow a biological process that uses microorganisms, heat, mixing, and a 10-20 day holding time to break down complex organic matter into simpler forms.
 This produces methane as a byproduct.
 This produces biosolids, which are rich in organic material and nutrients.

 Treatment plants

 The City of Toronto has four facilities that process wastewater before it is returned to the lake: